Code-Institute-Submissions/beep-boop/README.md

 <a name="design"></a>
 ## Design
 The overall design concept of the website was to make a memory game with the aesthetic of a physical toy that may have been manufactured in the 1980's.
 The general idea of the game is based heavily on the game 'Simon' which was first manufactured in 1978.
 The game and all navigational features fit within a container which stays the same size as the user navigates through the website.
 This gives the impression of there being a solid and material object on the page.
 The game container features a subtle inset box shadow, used to add to the illusion of the game being a 3D object.
 As well as this, all buttons feature an offset box shadow which gives the impression they are elevated from the background.
 This box shadow effect is removed when the buttons are clicked to seem as though the button has physically moved.
-When the buttons found on the main game page light up, a radial gradient effect is used to make the center of the button the brightest, with the brightness slowly fading outwards.
-This is to suggest that there is a light bulb in the center of the button.
+When the buttons found on the main game page light up, a radial gradient effect is used to make the centre of the button the brightest, with the brightness slowly fading outwards.
+This is to suggest that there is a light bulb in the centre of the button.
 As well as this, a box shadow effect is used to suggest that the immediate area surrounding the button is being illuminated by the button (see image below).

 ![An inactive button and an illuminated button](assets/images/readme-images/buttons-comparison.jpg "An inactive button and an illuminated button")
 ### Design mock-ups